kaiser-chris/kindle-proxy/README.md

 # Kindle Proxy

 This application proxies different web novel pages and renders them in a Kindle friendly web page.
+It is meant to be used in the Kindle Web browser.

 ## Supported Pages